uw-biomedical-ml/retinal-pigmentation-score/README.md

 ### Option 3 (Use Google Colab)

-Use the Free T4 provided in our [Google Colab Notebook](https://colab.research.google.com/drive/1gPBjG0jTHnennObZ2JnDC42A5po7Qlen?authuser=1#scrollTo=mz_pROw89CMR)
+Use the free T4 provided in our [Google Colab Notebook](https://colab.research.google.com/drive/1gPBjG0jTHnennObZ2JnDC42A5po7Qlen?usp=sharing)

 ## Credit
 A significant portion of this pipeline was built from code from Automorph.
 Thank you!